wzmli/curate_coronadata/README.md

 # Curating COVID-19 Data

 This is the data curating repository for COVID-19 open source data from various sources.
-This repository does not have any data, but has code to pull in data from different sources and attempts to _clean_ (standardize database formats) and _curate_ by applying a filter to the data that fixes data problems.
+This repository does not have any data, but has code to pull in data from different sources and attempts to _clean_ (using tidyverse tools) and _curate_ by applying a filter to the data that fixes data problems.

 ## Data source

+### Time series
+Johns Hopkins
+- WHO situation reports via Johns Hopkins CSSE github : https://github.com/CSSEGISandData/COVID-19
+- Time series via Johns Hopkins CSSE github : https://github.com/CSSEGISandData/COVID-19

+### Global Line list